nuuuwan/news_lk3_data/README.md

 *2024-01-23 13:26:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/More-than-100-000-nude-photos-circulated-on-social-media-last-year-Minister/108-275572) · `en`

 Parliament, Jan.
-23 (Daily Mirror)- More than 100,000 nude photographs have been circulated on social media last year, while there have been 8,000 cybercrimes committed, Minister of Public Security Tiran Allas told Parliament today.
+23 (Daily Mirror)- More than 100,000 nude photographs have been circulated on social media last year, while there have been 8,000 cybercrimes committed, Minister of Public Security Tiran Alles told Parliament today.

 Kicking off the debate on the Online Safety Bill in the House, the Minister said more than 500 nude photographs have been circulated within the first few weeks of 2024.